 This is usually where the term air gap gets dropped.
 Someone will say, “you need a truly offline backup — tape!
 There’s no way ransomware can get into a tape backup!”
 While that’s true, how long does it take to recover from tape stored in a land somewhere far, far away?
 If a backup takes so long to restore that there’s major financial or business impact, does it actually exist?
 Realistically, there are ways to protect your data stored by backup systems even without this gap.

-I recently wrote a blog post about immutable infrastructures, but compute infrastructures are not the only way that immutability matters in the data center.
+I previously wrote a blog post about immutable infrastructures, but compute infrastructures are not the only way that immutability matters in the data center.
 Immutable, by definition, means the state is set or inflexible once constructed.
 In other words, it cannot be changed.
 The goal is to build a more reliable automated compute infrastructure in order to enable stable continuous delivery.

-Data has become a major currency, and we need to figure out how to address that.
-People are generating more data than ever before, with 40 zettabytes expected to be created by 2020.
-That’s only two years from now!
 Data is essential for companies, and it is going to spell an era of innovation as companies attempt to balance security concerns with figuring out how to manage massive amounts of data.
 I think the same goals apply to data management: ingest, manage, and store data immutably; any modifications are made using a new copy — leaving the original untarnished; and all of this should be done continuously using automation.